derhuerst/vbb-rest/docs/index.md

 **The public endpoint is [`vbb.transport.rest`](`https://vbb.transport.rest`).** This API returns data in the [*Friendly Public Transport Format*](https://github.com/public-transport/friendly-public-transport-format).
 Use [`vbb-client`](https://github.com/derhuerst/vbb-client) to talk to this API from JavaScript.

 In December of 2016, VBB changed all station ids, e.g. `9012103` -> `900000012103`. **This API accepts both by trying to translate old ids into new ones**, using [`vbb-translate-ids`](https://github.com/derhuerst/vbb-translate-ids).
-Unfortunately they only use the the new ids for *static* data (of stations), but not for POIs and in their API. **As they plan to fully migrate to the new ids, please us them from now on.**
+Unfortunately they only use the the new ids for *static* data (of stations), but not for POIs and in their API. **As they announced to fully migrate to the new ids in September, please us them from now on.**

 *Note:* During development and test runs using this API, please send an **`X-Identifier` header (e.g. `my-module-testing`) to let me know the request is not from a production system**.
 For all other requests, a hash of the client IP will be logged.
 (To do this with [`vbb-client`](https://github.com/derhuerst/vbb-client), pass an `identifier` key in the query object.)